Remains of Aniah Blanchard believed to be found in Macon County, Alabama

 The remains were discovered near the New Hope Baptist Church in Macon County.

-Police have arrested two suspects: Antwon "Squirmy" Fisher, 35, and Ibraheem Yazeed, 30.
+Police arrested two suspects before the remains were found: Antwon "Squirmy" Fisher, 35, and Ibraheem Yazeed, 30, both of whom are charged with first degree kidnapping, according to WRBL.
+A third man, David Johnson Jr., was arrested Monday and charged with hindering prosecution.
 A judge issued a gag order in the case, preventing authorities from discussing it.